heroku/loggerator/README.md

 Sometimes you want to log the class/module name for every log message.
 Loggerator can log these as "namespaces".
 An example we use is for a set of similar subclasses without needing to distinguish between them.

-You will need to `include Loggerator::Namespace` on the class/moduleyou want to add a namespace.
+You will need to `include Loggerator::Namespace` on the class/module you want to add a namespace.
 Subclasses will inherit namespace logging.

 For example, if we have a set of Mediators:
 ```ruby